January 24, 2020

 The Bottom Line on Female Student Debt

-While most students need to borrow at least some money to pay their way through school, a little research, planning, and foresight can go a long way in reducing your total student loan balance by the time you graduate.
-Simply being a woman doesn’t mean you have to take on more debt than your male peers—but it could require a bit more strategic planning on your part to minimize your debt.
+By researching and planning, you may be able to reduce your total student loan balance by the time you graduate.
+Simply being a woman doesn’t mean you have to take on more debt than your male peers.
+Strategic planning can help minimize your debt.
 From there, you can enter your degree program with confidence and take on each academic year head-on.